LukasBombach/sblendid/README.md

 > ##### Write Values
 >
-> Unless you use `converters`, values you pass to a write optation must be Buffers
+> Unless you use `converters`, values you pass to a write operation must be Buffers

 ```js
 import Sblendid from "@sblendid/sblendid";